spring-attic/spring-data-keyvalue-examples/retwisj/README.md

 The project creates a WAR file suitable for deployment in a Servlet 2.5 container (such as Tomcat).
 It uses [Gradle](http://gradle.org/) as a build system.
 Simply type:

       gradlew build

 or if you have gradle installed on your machine and in your classpath:

       gradle build

-Start up an instance of the redis server, deploy your WAR and point your browser to http://<server>:<port>/retwis
+Start up an instance of the redis server, deploy your WAR and point your browser to (for the typical setup) [http://localhost:8080/retwisj](http://localhost:8080/retwisj)